anecz17/WaterfowlProject171/README.md

 ****The whole data has 2 origins:****

 The main origin of data is the National Weather Surveillance Radar Networkis = "NEXRAD" Level II files.
 These files stored on AWS and all of them has to be pulled thru an API.
+_The way that the technology works is that these radars are sending out EMR waves at various angles and are measuring how much of the signal is reflected off of objects in the sky such as biological life and precipitation.
+There is essentially one raw data stream that gets processed into the various data types._

-The other origin is the evaluatiion of scientist whether the data is contaminated or not.
+The other origin is the evaluation of scientist whether the data is contaminated or not.
 This information is stored in excel spreadsheets.

 ****Spreadsheets****